 You want to bag your mower if your lawn is tall or if it has tons of weeds, since bagging those weeds will keep them from spreading.

 If you have a sprinkler system that’s been around for a while, it might not be performing optimally.

 It’s a good idea to regularly check your system to make sure it is in good working order and is providing adequate coverage to your section.
 Checking it seasonally to make sure it isn’t over or under-watering is also highly recommended.

 Turn on the reticulation and then walk around the lawn.
 Pay special attention to the sprinklers around any of those areas of patchy lawn and look for those that are not spraying correctly.

 To correctly assess the efficiency of your irrigation system you will need to do a catch test.
 Have a look at this video from the water corporation or contact an expert for more info.

 Any sprinklers that are not spraying may need to be removed from the ground, disassembled, cleaned and reinstalled, or checked for pressure issues or leaks.
 A professional from Reticulation Perth can help you with this.

 If cleaning the sprinklers doesn’t work, you’ll want to replace the irrigation system with a new one.
 Especially if you’ve had the system for a long time and it wasn’t installed by a professional.
 Alternatively, you may want to look at changing your nozzles and sprinklers to more efficient ones like the Hunter Mp rotator nozzles.

 Smarter irrigation systems are available these days to save water while saving you money, and with the installation or optimisation of your irrigation system, those brown patches should soon be gone.

-If you would like a professional to come to assess your lawn, check or install your reticulation system, or offer expert advice – contact us today!.
+If you would like a professional to come to assess your lawn, check or install your reticulation system, or offer expert advice – give us a call.